fivetran/dbt_asana/README.md

 - Produces modeled tables that leverage Asana data from [Fivetran's connector](https://fivetran.com/docs/applications/asana) in the format described by [this ERD](https://fivetran.com/docs/applications/asana#schemainformation) and builds off of the output of our [Asana source package](https://github.com/fivetran/dbt_asana_source).

-- Enables you to better understand tasks by enhancing the task, users, projects, teams, and tags tables.
+- Enhances the task, users, projects, teams, and tags tables.
+Each of these tables is enriched with metrics that reflect the volume and breadth of current work and also the velocity of completed work.
-- Each of these tables is enriched with metrics that reflect the volume and breadth of current work and also the velocity of completed work.
-Moreover, the daily metrics table lays out a timeline of task creations and completions to provide the overall pace of deliverables.
+- Provides a daily metrics table, which lays out a timeline of task creations and completions to show the overall pace of deliverables.
-- Generates a comprehensive data dictionary of your source and modeled Microsoft Ads data through the [dbt docs site](https://fivetran.github.io/dbt_asana/).
+- Generates a comprehensive data dictionary of your source and modeled Asana data through the [dbt docs site](https://fivetran.github.io/dbt_asana/).
 - These tables are designed to work simultaneously with our [Asana source package](https://github.com/fivetran/dbt_asana_source).

 The following table provides a detailed list of all models materialized within this package by default.